Viking raid warfare and tactics: Culture of war

 Vikings, according to Clare Downham in Viking Kings of Britain and Ireland, are "people of Scandinavian culture who were active outside Scandinavia ...
 Danes, Norwegians, Swedish, Hiberno-Scandinavians, Anglo-Scandinavians, or the inhabitants of any Scandinavian colony who affiliated themselves more strongly with the culture of the colonizer than with that of the indigenous population."

 Parts of the tactics and warfare of the Vikings were driven by their cultural belief, themselves rooted in Norse culture and religion, recounted in the Poetic Edda, and vividly recalled in the later Icelandic sagas written in the 13th-14th centuries; after the Christianisation of the Nordic world.
-Following the path of warriorhood, which was the path of the god Odin, granted one entrance to Valhalla after death.
+Following the path of warriorhood, which was the path of the god Odin, the father of Thor, granted one entrance to Valhalla after death.
 A relationship with Odin could be seen as a necessary requirement to fulfill a warrior's function.
 Vikings fought in clans with strong bonds of loyalty in which boys were trained in warfare at a young age by their elders.

 In the early Viking Age, during the late 8th century and most of the 9th, Norse society consisted of minor kingdoms with limited central authority and organization, leading to communities ruled according to laws made and pronounced by local assemblies called things.
 Lacking any kind of public executive apparatus—e.g. police—the enforcement of laws and verdicts fell upon the individual involved in a dispute.
 As a natural consequence, violence was a common feature of the Norse legal environment.
 This use of violence as an instrument regarding disputes was not limited to a man, but extended to his kin.
 Personal reputation and honour was an important value among Norsemen, and so actionable slander was also a legal category, in addition to physical and material injuries.
 Honour could be shamed from mere insults, where Norsemen were legally allowed to react violently.
 With this prevalence of violence came the expectation of fearlessness.

 Norsemen believed that the time of death for any individual is predetermined, but that nothing else in life is.
 Considering this, Norsemen believed there to be two possibilities in life: "success with its attendant fame; or death."
 The necessity of defending honour with violence, the belief that time of death was preordained, adventure and fearlessness were core values to the Viking Age.
 These principal values and convictions were displayed in the tactics of Viking raids and warfare.